Biblical Latin Angel Names

 Best label: Latin biblical or ecclesiastical term.
 Do not label either word as a personal name.

-That label tells the reader when Latin supplies vocabulary rather than a named figure.
+That label shows readers when Latin supplies vocabulary rather than a named figure.

 Gabriel in biblical Latin